wowthemesnet/mundana-theme-jekyll/README.md

 6. Submit your changes for review.
 Go to your repository on GitHub, you'll see a **Compare & pull request** button.
 Click on that button.
 Now submit the pull request.

 That's it!
-Soon I'll be merging all your changes into the master branch of this project.
+Soon I'll be merging your changes into the master branch of this project.
 You will get a notification email once the changes have been merged.
 Thank you for your contribution.

 ### Copyright